 Replacing a bathroom sink can be a time-consuming and somewhat expensive update.
 Rather than changing out an old pedestal or wall-hung model, consider dressing up the dated fixture you already have with a floor-length wraparound skirt.
 Fabric skirts can add lots of character and can be changed easily and frequently without busting your budget.

 Curving lines capture an organic feel in this bath, creating a serene and relaxing environment.
 The gentle curves of the vessel sink add a fun shape below the porthole-style mirror and round pendant lights.
 Bringing the sink above the counter creates structural interest and maximizes the amount of open storage below.

 A simple outward curve adds distinction and grace to a typical bathroom cabinet.
 The oval mirror above the sink mimics the curve of the vanity.
-The single sink is set into a carrara marble countertop.
-The use of marble instantly adds richness to any bathroom.
+The sink and countertop are a single piece, which not only looks great, but it also makes cleaning a breeze.